 Can this treatment be used as part of a combo therapy?

 Yes!
-IPL is commonly combined with other treatments — neuromodulators such at BOTOX® Cosmetic, and dermal fillers such as JUVÉDERM® FDA-approved family of injectables.
+IPL is commonly combined with other treatments — neurotoxins such at BOTOX® Cosmetic, and dermal fillers such as JUVÉDERM® FDA-approved family of injectables.
 We can recommend a package suited to your specific needs and goals.
 Consultations are always free, so make your appointment online today or call us in Marin at 415-464-8801 or in Hayes Valley, San Francisco at 415-255-9510.

 What’s the science?

-Intense pulsed light works on the same principles as lasers in that light energy is absorbed by particular pigment cells in the skin (chromophores).
+Intense pulsed light works on the same principles as lasers in that light energy is absorbed by pigment cells in the skin (chromophores).
 The light energy is converted to heat, which causes damage to the specifically target area.
-IPL systems are different than lasers in that they deliver many color wavelengths in each pulse of light instead of just one wavelength like a laser.
+IPL systems are different than lasers in that they deliver many color wavelengths in each pulse of light instead of just one wavelength.
 Our photofacial system uses filters to refine the energy output for the treatment of different types of skin blemishes and conditions.
 This enhances penetration without using excessive energy levels and enables the targeting of specific skin components we are treating.

 IPL therapy is considered a non-ablative resurfacing technique, which means that it targets the lower layers of skin (the dermis) without affecting the top layers of skin (the epidermis).
-The results are not as dramatic as ablative resurfacing (using strong lasers) where both the dermis and epidermis are injured to produce a much more noticeable overall effect.
+The results are not as dramatic as ablative resurfacing (using powerful lasers) where both the dermis and epidermis are injured to produce a much more noticeable overall effect.
 The big advantage of IPL therapy is its minimal downtime; a patient can often have the procedure done during a lunch break and can return to work immediately afterwards.